 There’s no denying that parents are essential to youth sports.
-Without the active participation of parents, junior clubs would struggle to find players, coaches, administrators, referees and spectators.
+Without the active participation of parents, junior clubs would struggle to find players, coaches, administrators, referees, and spectators.
 Also, parents make financial, social and work sacrifices to keep their children in junior sport.
 This is through paying for memberships, attending games and training sessions.
 Unfortunately, some parents behave inappropriately at youth sporting matches.
-So, while we all want our children to succeed on the field, poor parent sideline behaviour can have detrimental effects on a child’s performance.
+So, while we all want our children to succeed in the field, poor parent sideline behaviour can have detrimental effects on a child’s performance.

 When parents behave poorly at sporting matches, children are more likely to drop out of team sports.
 Furthermore, if you emphasise a ‘winning is everything’ attitude, you make the sport less fun, and more stressful for the child.
 Children are taught that mistakes are not okay, and give up on trying for the fear of the consequences.
 Also, it’s important for us to remember, and to remind our kids that mistakes are natural, and only make better players.
 Junior sports should be about socialising, keeping active and developing skills, but most importantly: having fun.

+When parents blame a referee for the result of a game, children learn to make excuses for outcomes.
+During a single match, thousands of decisions are made by referees, coaches and players.
+So, to focus on one single decision made by a referee, as the sole reason for the outcome of the game only teaches our children how to absolve themselves of responsibility for their own actions.
+This leads to children who are less resilient, and who give up when facing adversity, for they feel they have no control over outcomes.
+To read more about raising resilient children, see here.
 Also, criticising the referees sets an extremely bad example for children.
 Observing their parent abusing an umpire teaches children that, they too may act disrespectfully towards authority figures.
 Once children learn a behaviour like this, it’s common for the rude behaviour to carry over into other areas of their lives, including school, family, and even work later in life.
 It’s also important to remember that referees are often minors themselves, and only making calls they believe to be the fairest.
 They don’t deserve the verbal abuse they are often at the receiving end of.
 If you have constructive criticism to offer, wait until the end of the game, and speak respectfully with the head umpire.

 Not all poor spectator behaviour happens while the game is in play.
 Many children report receiving criticism on their performance in the car ride home.
 While some children may be able to block out the yelling from the sidelines during a game, it is impossible to escape the criticism post-game.
 Not only does this contribute to sport dropout rates, but it can negatively affect a child’s self-esteem, and contribute to fatigue.
 It’s important to be supportive of your child, as your attitude may be the biggest contributor to whether they continue to enjoy sports or not, and will help shape how confident they are as a player.
 Your opinion is very important to them.
-And, it may surprise you how many adults can report vivid recollections of criticisms during their junior sport days.
+And, it may surprise you how many adults can report vivid recollections of criticisms during their junior sports days.
 It can disturb a child’s confidence for many years to come.

 Sometimes, bad behaviour on the sidelines becomes more than just poor etiquette, and is, in fact, against the law.
-Examples of this includes racial vilification, sexual harassment and common assault.
+Examples of this include racial vilification, sexual harassment and common assault.
 Moreover, clubs have a responsibility to report illegal behaviours to police.
 Things said in the heat of the moment can lead to formal charges for parents.
 Junior sports should be enjoyable for children, and there’s nothing that will put a stop to the fun faster than seeing your parent escorted off the ground by a police officer!

 Many clubs have a code of conduct which specifies their expectations from parents and spectators during a match.
 It may be similar to the following recommendations:

+A breach of the club’s code of conduct may result in disciplinary action for parents and/or players.
 We hope you found this article on appropriate parent sideline behaviour useful.
 At Australian Sports Camps, we focus on skill building and strengthening positive behaviours in players, like good sportsmanship.
-Our camps run over 3 days for boys and girls of all skill levels, aged 6 – 16 years.
+Our school holiday activities run over 3 days for boys and girls of all skill levels, aged 6 – 16 years.
 For all enquiries, please contact us on 1300 914 368 or at firstname.lastname@example.org.